altfinder/tubeshift-extension/README.md

 that need to be made before TubeShift is ready for a beta quality release and user testing.

+### Improve Modularity

+The system was built to be modular but things didn't work out the way I expected them to.
+This has lead to the modularity being clumsy and painful.
+The way modularity is implemented needs to be revisted and the code refactored to handle multiple video platforms better.

+### Add BitChute Notifications

+Right now only the user is only informed about alternates for YouTube videos even though alternatives are known for any of the platforms the API supports.

+BitChute only provides videos in low resolution so it makes sense to prioritize adding BitChute as a platform that can notify users about an alternative since there is a high likelyhood that the video is available another place with a higher quality.

+### Enable/Disable Video Platforms

+The user should be able to select if a video platform is going to be ignored or not.
+For instance if the user never wants to see alternatives on the BitChute platform then the user should be able to disable BitChute by unchecking an entry in the options UI.

+### User Controlled Alternatives Display Order

+Currently the display order of alternatives is controlled by the API which returns an ordered list of alternatives.
+The API default sort order will always be alphabetical though a channel specific configuration may override the default sort order and provide the channel owners preference for display order.

+The user should be the ultimate authority over the final displayed order of alternatives.
+By default the user should get the API provided display order but with opt-in configuration by the user.
+The user would enable this feature then specify their desired display order in the options UI.

 ### Overlay Timeout Indication

 When the TubeShift logo shows up as an overlay on top of the YouTube video the